 Like campus-based programs, Online Gerontology Graduate Programs may be available in a variety of levels and formats.
 Some formats include certificate programs, master’s degree programs, PhDs, and dual programs.
 You may be able to pursue your gerontology courses online from anywhere with an internet connection (at any time of the day or night).
-However, keep in mind that while some programs are completely online, others may have in-person portions like a residency.
-If you are hoping to earn a medical degree in gerontology, here are a few other factors to consider:
+However, keep in mind that while some gerontology programs are completely online, others may have in-person portions like a residency.
+If you are hoping to earn a medical degree in gerontology through online gerontology graduate programs, here are a few other factors to consider:

 Prerequisites – Typically, candidates complete undergraduate studies before pursuing a graduate gerontology degree online.
 That usually means earning a bachelor’s degree in biology, chemistry, or a similar area.
 Undergraduate students should take courses in subjects like the physical sciences, math, and life sciences.[i]

 Accreditation – Gerontology online programs should be accredited just like campus-based programs!

 Accreditation by a regional or national accrediting body may help to ensure that a program meets high quality standards.[ii]

 Your Goals – The gerontology online degree program you choose may depend on your intended career path!
 For example, if you are interested in conducting gerontology research, you may wish to consider a research degree like PhD.
 On the other hand, a dual degree combines elements of a PhD and a medical degree.
 A dual degree might be the perfect choice for a gerontologist who hopes to practice medicine.[i]

 What are few possible benefits of pursuing a graduate gerontology degree online?
 Some possible benefits include: